 The notice held by the man standing ahead of me in line permanently altered me.

 “Have you seen my twin daughters?
-Both started temp jobs on the 91st floor of the North Tower on September 10th and they have not been heard from since the following day.”
+Both started temp jobs on the 91st floor of the North Tower on September 10th and they have not been heard from since.”

-I was so taken aback and hypnotically engrossed staring at these two lost, never to be found sisters I looked up to notice the man who was their father looking directly at me.
+I was so taken aback and hypnotically engrossed staring at these two lost, never to be found twin sisters that I wasn’t aware the man who was holding the notice was looking directly at me.

 More like looking through me.

-His eyes were utterly void of life.
-When I came out of my stupor to notice he had been looking at me the entire time, I awkwardly fumbled to say something:
+Although he was observing me as I rudely gawked at the picture in his hand, his eyes were utterly void of life.
+When I came out of my stupor to notice he had been watching me the entire time, I awkwardly fumbled to say something which I thought would be along the lines of begging his pardon for my lack of manners, instead what came out was:

 The father of the missing twin sisters said nothing and turned away.
-His ghost-like lifeless eyes will forever haunt me.
+His ghost-like, lifeless eyes are impossible to forget.

 The Memo Bush